-- Order slug nematodes to rid your plants of this pest naturally and safely.
+Now is a good time to order slug nematodes to rid your plants of this pest naturally and safely.
 Concentrate usage on the most prone plants such as young vegetable plants, lettuce, courgettes and beans.

 Have you had that horrible experience of biting into an apple or plum and discovered that it has a maggot in it - Eeek!
 Is it in your mouth or still in the fruit?
 The answer is to use pheromone traps for the apple

 - If you haven’t done it already, install a rainwater butt.
 If you have, install another!

-- Spread mulch in your veg patch, flower borders and around fruit trees, canes and bushes, to trap in moisture and minimise weed growth.
+This week, it will be beneficial to spread mulch in your veg patch, flower borders and around fruit trees, canes and bushes, to trap in moisture and minimise weed growth.